Electrical resistivity and conductivity: Band theory simplified

 According to elementary quantum mechanics, an electron in an atom or crystal can only have certain precise energy levels; energies between these levels are impossible.
 When a large number of such allowed levels have close-spaced energy values—i.e. have energies that differ only minutely—those close energy levels in combination are called an "energy band".
 There can be many such energy bands in a material, depending on the atomic number of the constituent atoms and their distribution within the crystal.

-The material's electrons seek to minimize the total energy in the material by settling into low energy states; however, the Pauli exclusion principle means that only one can exist in each such state.
+The material's electrons seek to minimise the total energy in the material by settling into low energy states; however, the Pauli exclusion principle means that only one can exist in each such state.
 So the electrons "fill up" the band structure starting from the bottom.
 The characteristic energy level up to which the electrons have filled is called the Fermi level.
 The position of the Fermi level with respect to the band structure is very important for electrical conduction: Only electrons in energy levels near or above the Fermi level are free to move within the broader material structure, since the electrons can easily jump among the partially occupied states in that region.
 In contrast, the low energy states are completely filled with a fixed limit on the number of electrons at all times, and the high energy states are empty of electrons at all times.

 Electric current consists of a flow of electrons.
 In metals there are many electron energy levels near the Fermi level, so there are many electrons available to move.
 This is what causes the high electronic conductivity of metals.

 An important part of band theory is that there may be forbidden bands of energy: energy intervals that contain no energy levels.
 In insulators and semiconductors, the number of electrons is just the right amount to fill a certain integer number of low energy bands, exactly to the boundary.
 In this case, the Fermi level falls within a band gap.
 Since there are no available states near the Fermi level, and the electrons are not freely movable, the electronic conductivity is very low.